kdrag0n/pyrobud/README.md

 may conflict with the system package manager's installed packages, which can cause trouble down the road and errors when upgrading conflicting packages.
 **You have been warned.**

+#### Error: `Directory '.' is not installable.
+File 'setup.py' not found.`

+This common error is caused by an outdated version of pip.
+We use the Poetry package manager to make things easier to maintain, which works with pip through PEP-517.
+This is a relatively new standard, so a newer version of pip is necessary to make it work.

+Upgrade to pip 19 to fix this issue: `pip3 install -U pip`

 ## Configuration